 Improve Testosterone Levels Naturally

 Let’s revisit the blood work for testosterone levels again.
 As mentioned previously, normal levels of testosterone should fall between 300 and 1100.
 But what if your level comes back at 350, 400, or 450?
 It’s quite common to have your levels be close to the bottom of the normal range while experiencing some of the symptoms of low testosterone.

 What should you do in that case?
-We recommend having a conversation with your physician to see what he or she recommends.
+We recommend having a conversation with your physician to see what they recommend.
 There are simple, at-home options to address your symptoms and improve your testosterone levels naturally.
-For example, certain foods will help boost testosterone levels.
-Tuna, Egg yolks, Beans, Oysters, Beef, Fortified cereals, Shellfish, and Low fat milk with vitamin D all contribute to testosterone productions.
+For example, certain foods will help boost testosterone levels: Tuna, Egg yolks, Beans, Oysters, Beef, Fortified cereals, Shellfish, and Low fat milk with vitamin D all contribute to testosterone productions.
 The mineral Zinc is also a top natural testosterone booster.
 And, if your symptoms are severe but your levels aren’t considered low, you still may be a candidate for testosterone replacement.

 Chase G. Clemesha, Hatim Thaker, Mary K. Samplaski.
 ‘Testosterone Boosting’ Supplements Composition and Claims Are not Supported by the Academic Literature.
 The World Journal of Men's Health, 2019; 37 DOI: 10.5534/wjmh.190043